 The Heinlein Forum takes its name in homage to Robert Anson Heinlein, the first Grandmaster of Science Fiction.
 Heinlein brought forth a great many themes in his writing, not the least of which was "Specialization is for Insects".
 As a result, you'll find everything from politics to entertainment to personal lives discussed on the Forum's newsgroup.
 Nothing is "off-topic".
 We'll gladly discuss RAH's work, too, but if you're the type that only wants to talk about RAH you'll probably get annoyed quickly by the Forum. :) Try one of the other newsgroups listed below for that kind of discussion--you'll probably recognize a few Forum names there, too, after awhile.

 The HF was formed, as near as anyone can remember, in the Fall of 1991 on the Prodigy service's Arts Club Bulletin Board.
 At its peak it had around 50 active posters (with many occasional posters) and expanded to similar groups on AOL and GEnie.
-However, the present and future of the Heinlein Forum is on the Internet, aligned with the Heinlein Society but gravitating whereever Heinlein fans converse!
+However, the present and future of the Heinlein Forum is on the Internet, aligned with the Heinlein Society but gravitating wherever Heinlein fans converse!
+We had a long-standing outpost on SFF Net on one of its "usenet" groups before SFF Net shuttered.
+We have checked in with older Heinlein Society forums, we had a tiny outpost on Google+.

-While the HF has been very "low-traffic" at times, its members take the idea of Paying it Forward to heart.
+While the HF has been very "low-traffic" at times in its past, its members take the idea of Paying it Forward to heart.
 Our cobbers donate blood, books, and their time in the same spirit that Robert Heinlein espoused.

 We've found through experience that people who like Heinlein tend to be the kind of people we want to hang out with.
 People who like Heinlein usually can talk about a range of subjects intelligently.
 Believe it or not, it can be tough to find folks like that.
 If that sounds like you, check us out!
 And if you haven't read Heinlein, pick up one of his books--you may very well be pleasantly surprised.
 A list of RAH's books can be found in Jim Gifford's external Heinlein FAQ.